-If you are eligible, you can apply to this scholarship while applying to the PPD program.
-To do so, in the section “about your application”, tick “yes” to the “do you wish to apply to the PSE scholarship” and upload the required documents:
+PPD candidates: if you are eligible, you can apply to this scholarship while applying to the PPD program.
+To do so, in the “about your application”, tick “yes” to the “do you wish to apply to the PSE scholarship” and upload the required documents:

 1) a personal statement mentioning your family and own resources